Chapter 8. Scaling storage nodes

 openshift-storagefrom the Project drop-down list.

-(Optional) If cluster-wide encryption is enabled on the cluster, verify that the new OSD devices are encrypted.
+(Optional) If data encryption is enabled on the cluster, verify that the new OSD devices are encrypted.

 Identify the node(s) where the new OSD pod(s) are running.